valeIT/valeIT.github.io/privacy/index.md

 - How to export:

-Send an email to valentino@valentinourbano.com with the subject "[EXPORT] USERNAME APPNAME".
+Send an email to {{site.email}} with the subject "[EXPORT] USERNAME APPNAME".
 You can include anything you want to share in the body, a real human will read it.
 We will respond with an export of your data.

 - How to delete:

-Send an email to valentino@valentinourbano.com with the subject "[DELETE] USERNAME APPNAME".
+Send an email to {{site.email}} with the subject "[DELETE] USERNAME APPNAME".
 You can include anything you want to share in the body, a real human will read it.
 We will respond with a confirmation of deletion.

 ### GDPR Notice